-There is one guide for each outside passenger position in the rear seat.
+There is one guide for each outboard passenger position in the rear seat.
 Here is how to install a comfort guide and use the safety belt:

-Pull the elastic cord out from between the edge of the seatback and the interior body to remove the guide from its storage clip.
+Pull the guide out from the pocket on the edge of the seatback.

 Slide the guide under and past the belt.
 The elastic cord must be under the belt.
 Then, place the guide over the belt, and insert the two edges of the belt into the slots of the guide.